Our Volunteers

 - To be a current full member of the AZEVN and have attended at least 1 AZEVN Conference.

-- To be working with a caseload that includes zoo or exotic species to be able to present on a topic that will provide a benefit/learning opportunity for AZEVN Members
+- To be working with a caseload that includes zoo, exotic or wildlife species to be able to present on a topic that will provide a benefit/learning opportunity for AZEVN Members

 - Having competence in using the Microsoft Office Suite (especially Word & Publisher) and any experience using design software will help to ensure the production of the AZEVN Newsletter is to a professional standard.